This is an overview of GED® prep locations and testing sites in the Burlington area.

 The GED exam has four separate modules, or subtests, in Literacy, Social Studies, Math, and Science.

 You may complete the GED modules within two years.
-This does not apply to the TASC or HiSET.

 HiSET and TASC come with five subtests because the section Literacy includes separate writing and reading tests.
+These subtests are also available separately.

 Burlington HSE prep sites